Get

 Weight: 8–15 pounds

-Native to India, the Billi cat usually lives on the street and isn’t regarded as a special breed.
+Native to India, the Billi cat usually lives on the street and isn’t considered a special breed.
 Cat fanciers in India are looking to change that in hopes that an international breed status may increase adoption rates and reduce the numbers on the streets3.
 On their own, they typically live between 2 and 10 years, but an indoor Billi kept as a pet may live 15–18 years, like the average domestic housecat.
 Forming a breed standard may prove a bit challenging since the most defining characteristics of a Billi cat are their large size and muscular body, not so much their patterns and colors.
 The most common colors are rust or gray with spots.

 2. Siamese